 This is one of the classic times of year to be in the park, with maximum texture on the famous cliffs from the low light, with crisp autumn air, with fall colors, and with relatively few people.
 As usual, we'll add locations that include both intimate landscapes and iconic landmarks, exploring fresh ways to see the crown jewel of the national park system in the U.S.

 We'll also have one or two evening sessions, learning to how to combine the night sky and the landscape below, and we'll look for unusual optical phenomena.
 We'll also explore locations outside the valley, including Glacier Point and the Mariposa grove of giant sequoias.
 Co-leader: the iconic Ken Rockwell.
 Details coming (or visit Yosemite.org).

 Nevada East Side: Bodie,

 Our final outing for the year will take us to some the most spectacular landscapes of Utah and Arizona.
-We'll meet in Phoenix, and then travel together by van up through Flagstaff to the Mogollon Plateau, and onto Monument Valley and the Navajo Nation, Arches and Canyonland National Parks and Moab.
-The trip includes some meals, transportation, accommodations each night, various entry fees, and a Navajo-guided tour of Monument Valley.
+We'll meet in Phoenix, and then travel together by van to Monument Valley and the Navajo Nation.
+Then we'll journey through a stark landscape to the deep cleft in the earth that is Canyon de Chelly.
+We'll make a trip along a stretch of Route 66 to the historic town of Flagstaff before returning to Phoenix.
+The trip includes some meals, van transportation, accommodations each night, various entry fees, and Navajo-guided tours of Canyon de Chelly and Monument Valley.
 Details coming.

 Questions or comments and/or requests for information about specific trips?
 E-mail to Dave Wyman